sophiebremer/joy-pi/README.md

 Documentation and Files for the Joy-Pi Briefcase.

-Version 11 (Bullseye) of Raspbian has some changes in the boot configuration, that prevents the integrated LCD-7-2-C display from working.
+Version 11 (Bullseye) of Raspbian has some changes in the boot configuration, that prevents the integrated LCD-7-2 (C) display from working.
 This repository collects necessary documentation to solve existing and future issues.